When Should You Use Google Ads Automated Bidding?

 You might feel like you have more control by sticking to manual bidding and that’s fine if you’re getting great results, more power to you!

 The biggest push-back on automation when it comes to bidding, in particular, is usually the handover of control.
 It can be a daunting prospect to allow the beneficiary of your ad spend to have control over how much you bid.

-The reality is though, with all of the extra signals available and the ability to adjust bids in auction-time, that you actually have more control over bidding for the right people with Smart Bidding – you just need to be open-minded to the change.
+The reality is though, with all of the extra signals available and the ability to adjust bids in real-time based on intent, that you actually have more control over bidding with automation - you just need to be open-minded to the change of mindset.

 If you are thinking of venturing into the world of automation, here are our 3 steps to ensure you can be successful with Google Ads Smart Bidding;

 1. Correct conversion setup

 In order for Smart Bidding strategies to work correctly, you will need to have conversions in your account for them to optimise for.

 It might sound obvious but this is the first step.

 An automated strategy is only going to be as good as the conversion data it has to optimise for.
 As the saying goes, garbage in, garbage out.